Mijin-Gakure/Diablopad/README.md

 2. **Run DiabloPad.exe as Administrator** to allow full control and permissions.
 3. **Connect & Power On Your Controller** before launching DiabloPad so it’s detected correctly.
 4. **Open DiabloPad** and follow these setup steps:

    - **Select Game Window:** In the **Window Selection** tab, choose the game window you want to control.
 (This ensures center position calibration is relative to your game window.)
    - **Calibrate Sticks:** Go to the **Calibration** tab, click **Calibrate Sticks**, and keep analog sticks in neutral to fix drift issues (if needed, repeat for optimal results).
    - **Set Center Position:** In the **Calibration** tab, click **Set Center Position** and set it by clicking dead center on your in-game character.
 (This enables the left analog stick for movement.)
    - **Configure Controller Mappings:** In **Controller Mappings**, assign custom actions or macros to controller buttons.
+   - **Bind Left Analog Stick Key:**
+     1. Bind a key to the left analog stick within DiabloPad.
+     2. In *Project D2*, bind the corresponding key to the "Move Only" ability.
+     3. Turn on the **Quick Cast** feature in-game.
+     4. Map the bound key in DiabloPad to the left analog stick.
+   - **Set Up Left Stick Override:**
+     1. In **Controller Mappings**, select **Left Stick Override** from the dropdown list.
+     2. Bind your desired key to toggle the left stick between move-only mode and left-click functionality.
+     3. Alternatively, enable the **Left Stick Override Toggle** if you prefer using a toggle mechanism.
+     4. Use this feature to easily pick up items off the ground by switching the left stick to perform left-click actions.
    - **Create Macros:** In **Macros**, create custom multi-step actions.
 For example, set F8 to town portal in-game, then add a macro with:
      - 0 ms: Press F8
      - 50 ms: Right Click